shapesmusic/Shapes-Basics-Draft/writing/about.md

 #### Give it a try!

-Looking back at the map overall, after having explored around a little, it's possible, perhaps, to see something more nuanced about the world of Shapes.
-The lands of Symbols, Instruments, and Imagination overlap one another, they interact, and this creates a kind of complementary motion that propels the method forward.
+Looking back at the map after having explored around a little, it's possible, perhaps, to see something more nuanced about the world of Shapes.
+The lands of Symbols, Instruments, and Imagination overlap and interact with one another, they create a kind of motion, a complementarity that propels the method forward.

-These lands also converge in the center of the map, they blend into an undifferentiated whole.
+These lands also converge at the center of the map, they blend into an undifferentiated whole.
 And it is from this center that we begin.
-It's a generative center that's held outside of motion, outside of time, it's a potential for what to play, and yet it's also the source of motion.
+It's a generative center that's held outside of motion, outside of time, it's a potential for what to play, and yet it's also the source of motion, and the place from which the path springs forward.

 The little blue shape sits right there in the center, at the beginning of the path, and is the main character in this method.
 The shape is a kind of animating spirit, it's also your avatar, and it's the avatar for a musical concept, and a concept's potential to be generative and meaningful.
-The path you follow is a spiral, but it also wanders at times, it switches back and retraces its steps.
+The path you follow is a spiral, but it also wanders, it switches back and retraces its steps.
 It is an individual's path, not an idealized path.

-And so, I hope this tour will have piqued your interest to jump onto that path and give it a try, and will have given you a sense of which areas of the map you might like to explore first.
+And with that, I hope you'll jump onto this path and give it a try, and that this tour will have given you a sense of which areas of the map you might like to explore first.

 <br><br>